web3coach/the-blockchain-bar/Readme.md

 tbb tx add --from=andrej --to=andrej --value=100 --data=reward
 ```

-## Getting Unstuck
+## Getting unstuck
 Can't understand why is something done in a particular way or crack your way around a specific chapter's topic?

 Blockchain is a challenging technology.

-As I promised, you have my full support.
-You are not alone in this.
-Write me a DM on LinkedIn, and I will help you figure it out and move forward on your new journey :)
+Write me a DM on LinkedIn or create a Github Issue, and I will help you move forward on your new blockchain journey!

 [https://www.linkedin.com/in/llukac](https://www.linkedin.com/in/llukac)